Synchronization induced by directed higher-order interactions: Results

-To introduce our framework, let us start by defining {a { \em $1$-directed $d$-hyperedge} as a set of $(d+1)$ nodes~\cite{nota2}, $d$ of which, the {\em source} nodes, ``point'' toward the remaining one.
-In this way, an undirected $d$-hyperedge can be seen as the union of $(d+1)$ directed ones} (see Fig.~\ref{fig:semi_dir}).
-Notice this is a natural extension of the network framework, in which a pairwise undirected interaction can be decomposed into two directed interactions. {A $1$-directed $d$-hyperedge, where the source nodes $j_1$, $j_2$, $\dots$, $j_d$ point toward node $i$, can be represented by an adjacency tensor $A^{(d)}$ with the following property}
+To introduce the framework we start by defining a { \em $1$-directed $d$-hyperedge} as a set of $(d+1)$ nodes, $d$ of which, the {\em source} nodes, ``point'' toward the remaining one; let us observe that we used the notation where a $d$-hyperedge represents the interactions among $d+1$ agents (this is similar to the notation adopted for simplicial complexes, where a $d$-simplex models the interactions of $d+1$ agents, while, often, for hypergraphs a $d$-hyperedge accounts for the interactions among $d$ agents \cite{carletti2020dynamical}).
+In this way, an undirected $d$-hyperedge can be seen as the union of $(d+1)$ directed ones (see Fig.~\ref{fig:semi_dir}).
+Notice that this is a natural extension of the network framework, in which a pairwise undirected interaction can be decomposed into two directed interactions. {A $1$-directed $d$-hyperedge, where the source nodes $j_1$, $j_2$, $\dots$, $j_d$ point toward node $i$, can be represented by an adjacency tensor $A^{(d)}$ with the following property}

-where $\pi(j_1,\dots ,j_d)$ is any permutation of the indices $j_1,\dots, j_d$ (see Fig.~\ref{fig:semi_dir}).
-Observe that a generic permutation involving also index $i$ does not necessarily imply a nonzero entry in the adjacency tensor, i.e~$A^{(d)}$ is in general asymmetric.
+where $\pi(j_1,\dots ,j_d)$ is any permutation of the indices $j_1,\dots, j_d$ (Fig.~\ref{fig:semi_dir}).
+Observe that a generic permutation involving also index $i$ does not necessarily imply a nonzero entry in the adjacency tensor, i.e., $A^{(d)}$ is in general asymmetric.
 Note however that the $(d-1)$-th rank tensors obtained by fixing the first index of $A^{(d)}$ are symmetric.
 By \emph{$1$-directed $D$-hypergraph} we define a hypergraph formed by $1$-directed $d$-hyperedges of any size $d$ smaller or equal to $D$.
 Note that these definitions provide a formalization in terms of tensors of the concept of \emph{B-arc} and \emph{B-hypergraph} introduced in~\cite{gallo1993directed}.
 Indeed, as it will be clear later on, our results strongly rely on the properties of such tensors.
-Let us also stress that our setting differs from the one recently proposed in~\cite{ABD2022}; in fact, the asymmetry of the high-order structure is imposed only on the adjacency tensor, Eq.~\eqref{eq:semidir_def}, and not directly on the higher-order nonlinear coupling function as done in~\cite{ABD2022}, leaving us thus more freedom in the choice of the nonlinear coupling functions.

-Following the same reasoning, we can {define a $m$-directed $d$-hyperedge, for some $m\leq d$, as a set of $(d+1)$ nodes, {a subset of which (formed by $s=d+1-m$ units)} point{s} toward the remaining $m$ ones.}
+Following the same reasoning, we can {define a $m$-directed $d$-hyperedge, for some $m\leq d$, as a set of $(d+1)$ nodes, {a subset of which (formed by $s=d+1-m$ units)} point{s} toward the remaining $m$ ones.} {Resorting again to the adjacency tensor we can write}